 Cincinnati, OH 45202

-Welcome to your online access to the Black Lawyers Association of Cincinnati (BLAC).
-The BLAC is a professional organization that is rich in history and is committed to seeing that all lawyers in the Cincinnati area, regardless of race, color, creed, or sex are given the opportunity to share equally in the legal profession.
-While we strive to enhance the image of Black lawyers in our community, we also seek to work with national, state and local bar associations in solving problems which are peculiar to all Black lawyers.
+BLAC is a professional organization that is rich in history and is committed to seeing that all lawyers in the Cincinnati area, regardless of race, color, creed, or sex are given the opportunity to share equally in the legal profession.
+While we strive to improve the administration of justice in our community, we also seek to work with national, state and local bar associations in solving problems which are peculiar to all Black lawyers.

 Our current membership includes judges, lawyers, law students and many others who are committed to the diversification and progression of our legal community.
-As we embark on the BLAC's 26th anniversary year in 2011, we want to sincerely thank you for your interest in the BLAC.
+As we embark on the BLAC's present and future work, we want to sincerely thank you for your interest in the BLAC.
 Your help is what makes our continued success possible.
-We invite you to explore our new website and we look forward to working with you this year.
+We invite you to explore our new website and we look forward to working with you.

 BLAC, an affiliate of the National Bar Association, is a not-for-profit corporation whose goals are:

 - To improve the administration of civil and criminal justice.